 Here are some of the medications we recommend bringing

 - Personal medications

 - OTC painkiller

 - Jetlagged medications if traveling outside of North America.
 Get one here

 Electronics and Entertainment

-Cuba literally takes you to simpler times, when internet was not Wi-Fi nor free.
+Cuba literally takes you to simpler times, when the internet was not Wi-Fi nor free.
 And social media not so popular.
 So with that in mind, we say ditch the laptop and enjoy the weather and the Cuban culture.
-But if you are planning on working in Cuba and need internet connection, you will have to prepare yourself and pay for internet per use.
+But if you are planning on working in Cuba and need an internet connection, you will have to prepare yourself and pay for the internet per usage.

 So here is your electronics list